 JGLS has a vibrant and active mooting culture.
 The Moot Court Society (MCS) is a student led initiative, which works hand in hand with the administration for planning, training and executing its activities.
 The MCS hopes to create a strong tradition of successful mooting for years to come for the students.

 The MCS has an intake of 200-250 students through two induction processes: Spring and Fall every year.
-These students represent the University in national and international moot court competitions where students get a chance to learn new subjects, polish their advocacy skills and network and make friends.
+These students represent the University in national and international moot court competitions where students get a chance to learn new subjects, polish their advocacy skills, build networks, and make friends.

 The MCS, under the aegis of Faculty Directors and the MCS Board, has organised a number of prestigious moots, including the JIRICO Law and Technology Moot from 2016, the Indian Vis Pre-Moot from 2016 and the India rounds of the Stetson Moot 2018.

 Achievements – 2018-19

 “The Willem C. Vis moot happened by accident for me.
 It was probably the most fortuitous set of circumstances that I’ve ever been fortunate enough to experience.
 The team, Anubhav, Amartya, Ananyaa, Vasudhaa and Harsha, were put together because I didn’t do Jessup and because other people decided to forgo the opportunity to take Vis.
 But this was the best team and best group of people that I could have possibly worked with.
 It showed me, on top of all the success that we experienced at Vis, that what really matters are the bonds you forge along the way with the people you do the moot with.
 Everybody in that team had their role to play, not just as mooters but as support systems for each other.